baburamShapure/federatedGraphConv/README.md

-# federatedGraphConv
+# Federated Graph Convolution Networks and Graph Attention Networks

-Our experiments with Federated graph convolution networks and Graph attention networks
+How is it like training a federated model on a Graph Neural network?